gregfromstl/devcaster/packages/next/README.md

 }
 ```

-Finally, create a single `frames` route inside your `app` directory, and add a `route.ts` file to it.
+Finally, create a single `frames` folder inside your `app` directory, and add a `route.ts` file to it.
 Add the post handler to the route:

 ```
 import { NextRequest } from "next/server";